schreinersoft/big-five-llm-personality/README.md

 After setup, you can run scripts individually.

+Note that you will need OPENAI and GOOGLE API keys and projects in the .env environment variables.

 ---

 ## 📊 R Environment

 The R scripts use standard statistical and visualization libraries such as `tidyverse`, `psych`, and `ggplot2`.
-To reproduce analyses, open the `.R` files in **RStudio** and run them sequentially after placing the data files in the `/data` directory.
+To reproduce analyses, open the `.R` files in **RStudio** and run them sequentially.

 ---